fgnt/tssep_data/README.md

 by Christoph Boeddeker, Aswin Shanmugam Subramanian, Gordon Wichern, Reinhold Haeb-Umbach, Jonathan Le Roux ([IEEE Xplore](https://doi.org/10.1109/TASLP.2024.3350887), [arXiv](https://arxiv.org/abs/2303.03849)).

+The core and training code is available at https://github.com/merlresearch/tssep .

 # Installation

 Using an existing environment, you can install the data preparation code with: